Welcome to my Trip Report on Uzbekistan Airways!

 The 'Boeing 777' style cabin!
 A definite improvement over the older ones.

-Now, lets have a look at the IFE system.
+Now, let's have a look at the IFE system.

 The touch screen is responsive and there is no remote control for it, everything is done on the screen.
 The good thing is you have more space for yourself If the remote controller is located at the side of the seat or just below the IFE system.
 The bad thing is if the touch screen is faulty, you won't be able to use it at all.

 There is English language but it's difficult to change the setting as it is originally in the native language and it took me quite a while before I managed to change the language.
-The changing of language option should have been in the main page.
+The changing of language option should have been on the main page.

-Quite an impressive IFE screen if you ask me.
+Quite an impressive IFE screen if you ask me

 I wouldn't mind flying this aircraft further, let's say, Osaka!